andriokha/phpdocs_generators/README.md

 **Cons**
-* Not playing well with programmatic (not object oriented) code. ie: functions on *.module files not documented or not linked
-* Everything should be on a namespace
+* Not playing well with programmatic (not object oriented) code. ie: functions on *.module files not documented or not linked ** Everything should be on a namespace

 * Fails on large codebases, sometimes.
+* No paginated output

 ## PHPDOX